Special Transitory Food Units (STFU)

 Submit the following completed materials to Washtenaw County Environmental Health.
 Most of the documents are Word documents that you can open, type your information into, and then print and submit to our office.

-- Plan Review Worksheet (DOC) (This worksheet can also serve as your Standard Operating Procedures - SOPs.)
+- STFU Plan Review Worksheet and Standard Operating Procedures (SOPs)

 - Drawing/Photos/Layout of the Trailer and Equipment Specification Sheets